oryanhach/vanilla-js-projects/README.md

 ## Overview

-This repository contains projects developed while following the "20 Web Projects with Vanilla JavaScript" Udemy course by Brad Traversy.
+This repository contains projects I developed while following the "20 Web Projects with Vanilla JavaScript" Udemy course by Brad Traversy.